 Glen Mills is a medium-sized town located in the state of Pennsylvania.
 With a population of 25,810 people and three constituent neighborhoods, Glen Mills is the 33rd largest community in Pennsylvania.
 Glen Mills has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Glen Mills, where the median household income is $126,793.00.

 Glen Mills home prices are not only among the most expensive in Pennsylvania, but Glen Mills real estate also consistently ranks among the most expensive in America.

 Glen Mills is a decidedly white-collar town, with fully 87.18% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Glen Mills is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Glen Mills who work in management occupations (20.95%), sales jobs (11.27%), and office and administrative support (9.76%).

 Also of interest is that Glen Mills has more people living here who work in computers and math than 95% of the places in the US.

-Glen Mills is a somewhat ethnically-diverse town.
+Glen Mills is a very ethnically-diverse town.
 The people who call Glen Mills home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Glen Mills residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Glen Mills include Italian, German, English, and Polish.
+The greatest number of Glen Mills residents report their race to be White, followed by Asian.
+Important ancestries of people in Glen Mills include Irish, Italian, German, English, and Polish.

 The most common language spoken in Glen Mills is English.
-Other important languages spoken here include Other Asian languages and Spanish.
+Other important languages spoken here include Langs. of India and Chinese.